Menu

 English -

-In English we will be learning a traditional Mayan myth/folktale called, The Rain Player.
-We will learn the adapted text through our Talk4writing format and will also send a copy home to learn.
-This unit of work focuses on dialogue and how to lay out speaking between characters as well as moving the action forward.
-We will be learning 'speech sandwiches' which will help with this.
-We will continue to encourage the children to use what we have learned in our English lessons too, such as: detailed descriptions, expanded noun phrases, fronted adverbials, 2a sentences, similes, alliteration, metaphors and personification and they will then progress onto writing their own myth.
+In English we will be learning the text, Wild is the Wind.
+We will learn the adapted text through our Ready Steady Write format.
+We will encourage the children to use what we have learned in our English lessons, such as: detailed descriptions, expanded noun phrases, fronted adverbials, 2a sentences, similes, alliteration, metaphors and personification and they will then progress onto writing their own journey story.
 At the start of each English lesson, children have the opportunity to edit their work based on the feedback given by the teacher - green for good, pink for think.

 Guided reading -

-In guided reading we will be using the text, ‘The Maya Sacrifice’ by Josh Lacey.
+In guided reading we will be using the text, ‘The Boy Who Made Everyone Laugh’ by Helen Rutter.

 Maths -

 In Maths, we will be working hard to ensure that all children are secure with their place value with numbers up to one million as well as exposing the children to plenty of addition, subtraction, multiplication and division problems regularly, as it is important that children are secure with the four number operations.
 We shall engage in lots of practical activities and use resources to help consolidate our learning.
-We will focus on finding the perimeter and area of shapes and will expose the children to plenty of reasoning problems to explain their workings.
+We will focus on decimals and converting units and will expose the children to plenty of reasoning problems to explain their workings.

 R.E. -